michaelssavage/TastyTravel-3rdYearProject/user_manual/README.md

 list that will give you maximum 20 meeting points.
 You can press on the names of the results to show it pop up on the map as a violet coloured marker.
 If you like one of the places, you can save it by pressing the red heart.

+Don't worry about losing saved places if you uninstall the app or log out, they are saved to your account.

 <br/><br/>